beyarkay/provenance-rs/whitepaper.md

 subtitle: A backwards-compatible, cryptographically-secure, method for AI image identification
 author: Boyd Kane\footnote{boyd r kane at google's mail service dot com, or @beyarkay online}
 date: \today
+# TODO: What, philosophically, should be signed?
+Just the content, or the metadata as well?
+# TODO: Look into EXIF, IPTC for general metadata solutions
 ---

 # Introduction